Homemade Caramel Apples Recipe

 Problem Cause Solution

-Caramel slides off apples Wax not removed or apples wet Ensure apples are bone-dry; boil water dip removes wax
+Caramel slides off apples Wax not removed or apples wet Wash under running water, scrub gently, and dry completely; unwaxed apples are easiest

 Grainy, crystallized caramel Stirring after temperature reached Never stir once thermometer is attached and butter melted

-Caramel too thin/runny Didn’t reach 240°F or dipped too hot Verify thermometer accuracy; cool to 180-200°F before dipping
+Caramel too thin/runny Didn’t reach 240°F or dipped too hot Verify thermometer accuracy; cool to 180–190°F before dipping

 Caramel pools at bottom Skipped upside-down hold Hold inverted for 30 seconds after dipping

-Lumpy, uneven coating Caramel too cool when dipping Maintain 180-200°F; gently reheat if needed
+Lumpy, uneven coating Caramel too cool when dipping Maintain 180–190°F; gently reheat if needed

 Frequently Asked Questions